open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/deployment/ingestion/openmetadata.md

 {% note %}
 - Note that the `openmetadata-ingestion` only supports Python versions 3.7, 3.8 and 3.9.
 - The supported Airflow versions are 2.3, 2.4 and 2.5.
 From release 1.1.1 onwards, OpenMetadata will also support Airflow 2.6.
+From release 1.5.x onwards OpenMetadata will support Airflow 2.9 and higher version as we have upgraded
 {% /note %}

 You will need to follow three steps: